Pervasive Developmental Disorders (PDDs)

 A plan of care for a child with a PDD may include:

 Special education: Education is structured to meet the child's unique educational needs.
-The goal is always to provide the “least restrictive environment” so that the child with autism will have typical role models.
+The goal is always to provide the “least restrictive environment,” which refers to an education setting that is as similar as possible to that of peers without such needs.

 Behavior modification: This may include strategies for supporting positive behavior by the child.